haouarihk/tuto/ihm/Exercise shape.md

 -  why the person made a mistake([[guidance]]) or why.
 - give the purpose of an object, it can be, or just
 - ask if it fulfilled its purpose, and why.

+## Notes:
+- Any confirmation message, is protection.
+- Any right click memu is adaptability and flexibility. (grayed out items, that just tells the user that they exist but not possible to perform fex).
 -